ipfs/js-ipfs/SPEC/FILES.md

 > The files API enables users to use the File System abstraction of IPFS.
 There are two Files API, one at the top level, the original `add`, `cat`, `get` and `ls`, and another behind the [`files`, also known as MFS](https://github.com/ipfs/specs/issues/98).
 [We are currently going through a revamping process of these APIs to make them more user-friendly](https://github.com/ipfs/interface-ipfs-core/issues/284).

+#### The Regular API
-- The Regular (top level) API for add, cat, get and ls Files on IPFS
+The regular, top-level API for add, cat, get and ls Files on IPFS
   - [add](#add)
   - [addFromFs](#addfromfs)
   - [addFromStream](#addfromstream)